Top China official urges 'reform through education' for Xinjiang prisoners

 China says Xinjiang faces a serious threat from Islamist militants and separatists and has rejected all accusations of mistreatment.
 Hundreds of people have been killed in Xinjiang in recent years in unrest between the Uighurs and members of the ethnic Han Chinese majority.

-Officials say they are putting some people through "vocational" style courses to prevent militancy spreading.
+Officials say they are putting some people through "vocational" style courses to prevent extremism spreading.

-After a three-day inspection of the region, Public Security Minister Guo Shengkun said that social stability in Xinjiang had been hard-won and "should be greatly cherished and continuously consolidated", the official People's Daily said.
+After a four-day inspection of the region, secretary of the ruling Communist Party's Central Political and Legal Affairs Commission Guo Shengkun said that social stability in Xinjiang had been hard-won and "should be greatly cherished and continuously consolidated", the official People's Daily said.

-"We should comprehensively adopt political education, psychological counselling and vocational training, innovate and strengthen reform through education work for prisoners, and make efforts to make them turn over a new leaf," Guo said.
+"We should comprehensively adopt legal education, psychological counselling and vocational training, innovate and strengthen reform through education work for prisoners, and make efforts to make them turn over a new leaf," Guo said.

+Guo, whose position at the head of the powerful commission effectively gives him ultimate authority over law enforcement, is one of the most senior security officials to visit the region since the crackdown began.

 France and Germany on Wednesday added to growing calls for the United Nations to pressure China to close a system of extra-legal "re-education camps" where up to one million Uighurs and other Muslims are thought to be held for political indoctrination.